leonardodossantos2012/one-global-automation-tests/README.md

 | Sequential execution | Parallel execution |
 | Longer development cycles | Faster development and deployment |

-## 🚀 Project Overview

-This project implements automated testing for the One Global application with support for multiple countries (Brazil and Thailand) and currencies.
-It follows clean code principles with a modular, maintainable architecture.

 ## 🎯 Main Decisions & Rationale